-Welcome to EMT Training Station.com!
-I am excited that you have landed on this page and even further excited for your interest in the medical field.
-EMS, or Emergency Medical Service is a rewarding career.
 There are very few career choices a person can take that allows them to make positive impacts in the lives of people.
-As an EMT or Paramedic you will be called upon to make crucial decisions that will effect the outcome of your patient in a prehospital setting.
+As an EMT or Paramedic, you will be called upon to make crucial decisions that will affect the outcome of your patient in a prehospital setting.
 Without the dedicated men and women in the EMS field, the mortality of patients in the field would be drastically lower without immediate prehospital interventions of emergency personnel.
 The purpose of this site is to not only provide information as to where a prospective emergency worker can obtain his or her training, but also provide additional and easy to access study material to help these candidates pass their classes and also the NREMT exam.

-Most are employed through private companies, others by city municipalities.
-No matter what part of the United States you may live in, there's always a demand for skilled lifesavers, however training requirements and regulations vary from State to State in the U.S.
+Most are employed by private companies, others by city municipalities.
+No matter what part of the United States you may live in, there’s always a demand for skilled lifesavers, however, training requirements and regulations vary from State to State in the U.S.

 Typically, however, the job entails:

 - Communicating with Doctors via radio or phone patch.

 - Assisting people during life threatening situations when they arise.

 - For more information about the EMT job description, click here.

 Don’t know where to start?
 Learn:

 What Is A Trauma Bag, Also Known As a Jump Bag?
 As a trained or soon to be trained EMT, you might want to consider owning your own jump bag.
 A jump bag, also known [...]

 As a new EMT, one of the more daunting concerns can be: What sort of gear do I need as an EMT?
 Being an emergency care provider requires special tools for the field.
 As a [...]